HughKeenan/project-game/DEPLOYMENT.md

 ![Create New App](documentation/deployment/new_app.png)

-- Name the app (the app must have aunique name) and select the appropriate region for your location (Europe or America).
+- Name the app (the app name must be unique) and select the appropriate region for your location (Europe or America).

 ![Name and region](documentation/deployment/region_and_name.png)